Glencoe, Oklahoma

 Glencoe is a town in northern Payne County, Oklahoma, United States.
-The population was 601 at the 2010 census, an increase of 3.1 percent from the figure of 583 in 2000.
+As of the 2020 census, Glencoe had a population of 499.
 Glencoe is a midway point between Pawnee County and Stillwater, which is the county seat.

 History

 Glencoe was founded in 1899 with the establishment of the Glenco Post Office on the Eastern Oklahoma Railway.
 The first lots were sold on April 15, 1900.
 After J. Hunter Williams, editor of the Glencoe Mirror, was named postmaster on January 4, 1901, he persuaded the U.S. Post Office Department to change the spelling of the town's name to Glencoe.
 (Note: Glen Coe is a glen in Scotland where soldiers commanded by a Captain Campbell once massacred members of the Clan MacDonald.)
 Also that year, Glencoe was reported to be a sundown town, prohibiting African Americans from living or stopping in the town.
 In its early history Glencoe served as a trading center for the area and agriculture was the mainstay of the local economy.
 On January 22, 1914, a fire swept through downtown and destroyed most of the business district.
 While some businesses were rebuilt, the town's future growth was negatively affected by the fire.